Behavioral Scientist

 Misinformation, Trust & Polarization

 Studying how false beliefs form and persist, how institutional trust erodes, and how information environments shape attitudes and behavior.
-Recent work examines gamified tools, AI-mediated conversations, and process-tracing methods to improve belief accuracy and reduce polarization.
+Recent work examines gamified tools, AI-mediated conversations, and messengers to improve belief accuracy and reduce polarization.

 Read more →